Planar Kinematics: Cyclic Fixed Points, Mirror Superpotential, k-Dimensional Catalan Numbers, and Root Polytopes: Tropical Grassmannian Evaluation and the Global Schwinger Parametrization

 As it turns out, $k=2$ (and via duality $k=n-2$) is the only case when the dimension of the planar basis coincides with the dimension of the space of kinematic invariants.
 The fact that individual GFD's evaluate to rational numbers makes the counting interpretation implausible.

-In this section, we rewrite the sum over GFD's in a way that leads to a decomposition in terms of objects that evaluate to positive integer numbers.
-We believe that each of the new objects combines the contribution of several GFD's.
+In this section, we rewrite the sum over GFD's in a way, using an integral which we call the Global Schwinger Parametrization, that leads to a decomposition in terms of objects that evaluate to positive integer numbers.
+Each of the new objects combines the contribution of several GFD's.

 In order to explain the construction, let us start by recalling that standard Feynman diagrams contributions to an amplitude can be thought of as the Laplace transform of certain regions in the Billera-Holmes-Vogtmann (BHV) space of trees \cite{BilleraL}, which is also the tropical Grassmannian ${\rm Trop}\, G(2,n)$ \cite{speyer2004tropical,HJJS}.